 I cannot emphasize it enough.
 If you have to use it, then please use mouse poison responsibly.
 I always place the poison in live catch mouse traps.
 That way, the mice will not be able to get out of the trap, limiting the chances of secondary poisoning.
 The Tin Cat trap by Victor is an excellent example.

 In this post, we have discussed the best way to get rid of mice in backyard areas.
 You can use some or all of the tips here to achieve that.

 Sometimes, getting rid of mice in your yard won’t be as simple as setting traps and putting out poison, especially if you have pets or small children.

-Personally, I do not like using poison to control mice or any other rodents.
-DIY pest control can be achieved with a reduced negative impact on the local environment.
+Personally, I don’t particularly appreciate using poison to control mice or any other rodents.
+You can achieve DIY pest control with a reduced negative impact on the local environment.